-Weather in Tunisia in November
+Climate in Tunisia in November

 With an average maximum temperature of 20°C (68°F), Tunisia in November is heading for its cool, wet winter season, but there is still plenty of sunshine to be had – up to six hours a day on average for the month.
 Sunbathing is pleasant by the pool or beach, but sea bathing may be a little too chilly with the water temperature at around 19°C (66.2°F).
 When it comes to rain, expect a couple of overcast, wet days during your holiday – a good time to heal the sunburn and enjoy a relaxing day reading and resting!
 This is a winter rainfall region, and winter is almost here!
 The statistical average rainfall for Tunisia in November is 57mm

 What to do in Tunisia in November

 The daytime temperatures being cooler than in the height of summer, sight-seeing and excursions are a more attractive proposition, so make the most of what is on offer!
 The Roman ruins at Carthage, the blue and white town of Sidi Bou

 Bring your swimsuit, but unless you don’t mind a chilly sea temperature you will be sunbathing rather than sea-bathing.
 When out on excursions or shopping in the souks

 , respectful attire for this Muslim country (no plunging necklines or super-short shorts) will be appreciated by the locals.
 For day time pack light, loose clothing that is not too revealing, and for evenings, which are cool, a light jacket and trousers are recommended.